Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 OTHER ARTICLES

-Regaining confidence in one’s knee after a ligamentoplasty is possible provided the right steps are followed.
-Duration of rehabilitation, key phases, objectives at each stage: discover everything you need to know to optimize your recovery and resume your activities in the best conditions.
+Regaining confidence in your knee after ligament reconstruction is possible, provided you follow the right steps.
+Duration of rehabilitation, key phases, objectives at each stage: discover everything you need to know to optimize your recovery and resume your activities in the best possible conditions.